MaxIsJoe/TWCRemake/README.md

 The goals for this remake are simple, Move the game to a better and more powerful engine, make the game more accessible to a wider range of audiance, introduce new content while improving the old content and bring back an underrated game back to life.

-The Orignal TWC source code (BYOND) : https://github.com/DuncanFairley/TWC
+The Original TWC source code (BYOND) : https://github.com/DuncanFairley/TWC

 Godot : https://github.com/godotengine/godot